 This secures the path between your computer and the WiFi’s access point.
 Hopefully, it’s how your home WiFi is configured, so as to prevent nearby homes or others from connecting to your WiFi, and through it, to your network, without the appropriate encryption password.

 - Most open hotspots at coffee shops, airports, and elsewhere don’t use encryption; the password requirement would confuse their customers more than it’s worth.
 That’s why these hotspots are called open.

 - When WPA is used, it protects only the connection between your computer and the WiFi access point.
 Everything past that point in the diagram above remains “in the clear”.

 That last point is important, because all the traffic is visible to the hotspot’s owner, should he or she care to peek, and to the internet service provider to which that hotspot is connected.

 To protect yourself further, a VPN is a common solution.

 A VPN securely encrypts the entire path from your computer to the VPN provider.
 No one along that path can see your data: not other WiFi users, not the people managing the hotspot, and not the hotspot’s ISP.

-For open WiFi, or other situation with questionable security (such as connecting to the internet at your hotel), a VPN can be a great solution.
+For open WiFi or other situations with questionable security (such as connecting to the internet at a hotel), a VPN can be a great solution.

 But it’s not perfect.